codewithkate/knowledge-base/src/notes/salesforce.md

 ---
 title: "No-Code Solutions for Embedding Tableau in Salesforce"
 date: 2024-11-12
-summary: "A quick tutorial to add Tableau Views and Pulse for Desktop and Mobile experiences."
+summary: "A tutorial on Tableau Lightning Web Components for desktop and mobile."
 tags: ["notes", "UI/UX", "system design"]
 ---